Running faster from the 5K to marathon distance is no easy task.

 Note the things that you did wrong and then make another list of solutions to make your next race a success.

-Remember, there are people in the world who don’t even have the luxury you and I have to walk, to see, to run.
-Find out what you need to correct and simply correct it, don’t dwell on it over and over again.
+Remember, there are people in the world who don’t have the luxury you and I have to walk?
+In addition, to see or run.
+So, find out what you need to correct and simply correct it.
+Also, don’t dwell on it over and over again.

 You have better things to do with your time, it is precious, make the most of it.